Despite US warnings, Russian S-400 systems land in Turkey

 Turkey has said it was forced to buy the S-400s because Washington refused to supply the American-made Patriot systems to Turkey.

 U.S. officials have since encouraged Turkey to buy the Patriot missile defence system instead of the S-400s.
-But Turkey says the offer does not meet its requirements, including possible future joint production.
+Turkey has said the offer does not meet its requirements, including possible future joint production.

+On Friday, Akar said, however, that Turkey was also considering purchasing the American system.

+"Our talks on the Patriot issue are continuing," the state-run Anadolu Agency quoted Akar as saying.
+"As long as they meet the criteria, of course we are considering the procurement of the Patriots to cover our need for a long-range air and missile defence system."

 The U.S. has already stopped training Turkish pilots on the F-35, and given Ankara until the end of July to get its personnel out of the U.S.